-- The acquisition of capital or voting rights, which result in participations of at least 25% or 50% in the capital and/or voting rights of the target.
-Transactions that increase an existing participation of 25% or more, up to at least 50%, also need to be notified.
+- The acquisition of capital or voting rights, which result in participations of at least 25 per cent or 50 per cent in the capital or voting rights of the target.
+Transactions that increase an existing participation of 25 per cent or more, up to at least 50 per cent, also need to be notified.

-Provided that the transaction results in two or more undertakings holding stakes of at least 25% in the target (joint venture), an additional concentration is deemed to arise between those undertakings (limited to the market(s) in which the joint venture is active).
-This has two consequences: First, all shareholders holding at least 25% of the joint venture qualify as ‘parties concerned' so that their turnovers need to be taken into account when assessing the filing thresholds.
-Second, the substantial assessment will comprise an analysis of overlaps between the parent companies' activities in the joint venture's market(s).
+• Provided that the transaction results in two or more undertakings holding stakes of at least 25 per cent in the target (joint venture), an additional concentration is deemed to arise between those undertakings (limited to the markets in which the joint venture is active).
+This has two consequences: first, all shareholders holding at least 25 per cent of the joint venture qualify as ‘parties concerned’ so that their turnovers need to be taken into account when assessing the filing thresholds.
+Second, the substantial assessment will comprise an analysis of overlaps between the parent companies’ activities in the joint venture’s markets.

 - The acquisition of a competitively significant influence.
 This concept is the least clear-cut and serves as a subsidiary threshold, which becomes relevant only if none of the other definitions of concentration is applicable.
-A competitively significant influence must be based on (i) a structural link, usually a shareholding of less than 25% (even shareholdings below 10% can be sufficient), and (ii) so-called ‘plus factors' allowing the acquirer some degree of influence that does not amount to control.
-Such plus factors are, eg, superior familiarity with the market/industry, important business relations with the target or a seat in its decision-making bodies.
-If, considering the circumstances of the specific case, it has to be expected that the majority shareholder will take the minority shareholder's interests into consideration when determining the target's business strategy, the FCO will usually assume significant influence.
-In order for such influence to be competitively relevant, there need to be horizontal (or vertical) links between the acquirer and the influenced undertaking.
+A competitively significant influence must be based on a structural link, usually a shareholding of less than 25 per cent (even shareholdings below 10 per cent can be sufficient), and so-called ‘plus factors’ allowing the acquirer some degree of influence that does not amount to control.
+Such plus factors are – eg, superior familiarity with the market or industry – important business relations with the target or a seat in its decision-making bodies.
+If, considering the circumstances of the specific case, it has to be expected that the majority shareholder will take the minority shareholder’s interests into consideration when determining the target’s business strategy, the FCO will usually assume significant influence.
+In order for such influence to be competitively relevant, there needs to be horizontal (or vertical) links between the acquirer and the influenced undertaking.

-In Edeka/Budnikowsky (2017), the FCO made clear that the required structural link does not necessarily have to consist of a shareholding in the target.
-Instead, a common joint venture, in which the acquirer of competitively significant influence has a 25.1% stake and which provides some crucial business functions for the target, may suffice.
+• In Edeka/Budnikowsky (2017), the FCO made clear that the required structural link does not necessarily have to consist of a shareholding in the target.
+Instead, a common joint venture, in which the acquirer of competitively significant influence has a 25.1 per cent stake and which provides some crucial business functions for the target, may suffice.

 Pursuant to section 35 ARC, concentrations that do not fall under the EU Merger Regulation are subject to German merger control if, during their last business year: